kedacore/keda-docs/content/docs/2.8/scalers/azure-monitor.md

   - Azure metrics are available as a list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
   - Custom metric name when querying Azure Monitor [custom metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-custom-overview).
 - `metricNamespace` - Name of the metric namespace.
 Required when `metricName` is a custom metric.
 - `targetValue` - Target value to trigger scaling actions.
+(This value can be a float)
 - `metricAggregationType` - Aggregation method of the Azure Monitor metric.
 Options include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 - `metricFilter` - Name of the filter to be more specific by using dimensions listed in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 (Optional)
 - `metricAggregationInterval` - Collection time of the metric in format `"hh:mm:ss"` (Default: `"0:5:0"`, Optional)